 We perform four concerts each year, including one presented jointly with Basingstoke Choral Society.
 We regularly took part in the Last Night of the Croydon Proms at Fairfield Halls, a gala concert of popular classics.
 The choir participated in the concert celebrating the 50th Anniversary of Fairfield Halls in 2012, performed with the Royal Philharmonic Orchestra, singing Beethoven’s Choral Symphony.
 We have sung with other renowned orchestras including The London Mozart Players, the Philharmonia and the BBC Concert Orchestra.
 We often have top-class professional soloists singing with us.

-We have appeared frequently at the Fairfield Halls and will return when the current refurbishment is complete, now due by autumn 2019.
+We have appeared frequently at the Fairfield Halls and are now planning our return, when the current refurbishment is complete, in autumn 2019 - full details on our Concerts page.
 We have sung at other prestigious venues such as the Menuhin Hall, Guildford Cathedral, Royal Festival Hall, Royal Albert Hall, the Barbican and Cadogan Hall.
 We have sung further afield, at St David’s Hall in Cardiff and Birmingham City Hall.
 Every two years we perform with the Basingstoke Choral Society at Basingstoke's Anvil theatre and concert hall.
 We sing at informal occasions too, like our appearance at Croydon Boxpark at Christmas 2018 - see photo above.